UKHomeOffice/callisto-timecard-restapi/README.md

 ### Authenticate with the Home Office private Maven repository (Artifactory)

 In order to retrieve private Maven packages, you’ll need to [configure authentication for Artifactory](https://collaboration.homeoffice.gov.uk/display/EAHW/Artifactory).

+Running it on **minikube** ?
+This is problematic, as it doesn't support VPN connections out of the box.

 ### Create database